ArvinderBhullar/Proximity_Marketing_Application/README.md

 The dashboard helps the store management setup and manage the location of beacons and promotional items in the store.
 The management dashboard is created as a **React Web App**.
 2. Mobile Application:
 The mobile application is used by the end user/customer to be notified of nearby promotional items.
 The mobile application is created using **React Native** to support iOS and Android devices.
-3. BLE Beacons:
+3. Beacons:
-Bluetooth low energy beacons are used to calculate the user's location co-ordinates in the store using trilateration algorithm.
+Beacons are used to calculate the user's location co-ordinates in the store using trilateration algorithm.

 ## Management Dashboard Guide
 ### Setup and Initialization